INESCTEC/predico-collabforecast/README.md

 ```

 **Note that:**
-- `createadmin` is a custom command that creates a superuser and confirms if this user should be a session manager.
+   - The createadmin command is a custom script that creates a superuser.
+   - You will be prompted to enter a username, email, and password.
-- `session_manager` users have a higher level of privileges and can manage sessions (open / close / post ensemble forecasts / etc.)
+   - You can specify whether this user should be a session_manager, granting higher privileges to manage sessions (open/close/post ensemble forecasts, etc.).

 ### 4.3.
-Check functional tests:
+Run functional tests:

 Check if all tests pass successfully

 ```shell
 docker exec -it predico_rest_app pytest
 ```

-See the Swagger (http://0.0.0.0:80/swagger) for methods description.

 ### 4.4.
 Using the Command Line Interface (CLI):